 If you love your current spectacles, having them re-glazed – in other words having new lenses fitted – is a great way to get your eyewear upgraded without breaking the bank.
 However, choosing the right lenses may seem a bit daunting with so many options available.
 Here are some top tips from Lenses-In-Glasses to help you decide.

 The first thing to consider is your prescription and the type of lenses you will need to correct your vision.
 However, your choice will also be influenced by the type of frames you wear.
-For example, if you have rimless glasses you may need to choose lenses which are thinner and lighter than those you could choose if you have full frames.
-The same applies if you’re fashion conscious and want lenses which are modern and ‘less-obvious’ than the ‘milk-bottle bottoms’ of days gone by.
+For example, if you have rimless glasses you may need to choose lenses that are thinner and lighter than those you could choose if you have full frames.
+The same applies if you’re fashion-conscious and want lenses that are modern and ‘less-obvious’ than the ‘milk-bottle bottoms’ of days gone by.

 Single vision lenses are perfect if you’re near sighted, far sighted or need a pair of reading glasses.
 Other eye conditions can be a bit more complex and therefore need a different solution.
 As we get older, our eyesight naturally deteriorates.
 This is known as presbyopia.
 Even people who are near sighted may begin to have difficulty focusing on nearby objects such as smartphone text.
 One solution is to choose bifocal lenses which have a visible divide between one lens strength – for mid-range vision and distance – and the other for near-vision.